 How we research

-Every piece of information on this site is researched from primary sources:
+Every piece of information on this site is researched from primary sources.
+We do not rely on secondary summaries or other websites.
+See our editorial policy for full details.

-- Legal and financial information (probate, inheritance tax, benefits) is sourced from gov.uk, HMRC guidance, and relevant legislation.
-We link to the specific gov.uk page wherever possible.
+- Probate, inheritance tax, and wills: sourced from GOV.UK, HMRC guidance, and legislation.gov.uk.
+We link to the specific guidance page, not just the homepage.

-- Benefits and entitlements are verified against current gov.uk eligibility criteria and payment rates.
+- Bereavement benefits and entitlements: verified against current GOV.UK eligibility criteria and payment rates, updated each April when benefit rates change.

 Keeping information current